zsxsoft-deprecated/v3-univeral-hmr-ssr-react-redux/README.md

-# ⚡ (V2) Universal JS - Server Side Rendering, Code Splitting and Hot Module Reloading ⚡
+# ⚡ (V3) Universal JS - Server Side Rendering, Code Splitting and Hot Module Reloading ⚡

 ## 💭 What is it?
+It's based on [v2-universal-js-hmr-ssr-react-redux](https://github.com/Alex-ray/v2-universal-js-hmr-ssr-react-redux), thanks [Alex-ray](https://github.com/Alex-ray)'s work!

 *Universal JS: -*
 JavaScript that can run on both the server and client (or any other JS platform for that matter) !